 Welcome to the DPT Program!
 Your acceptance into the program reflects the faculty's confidence in your past achievements and future potential.
 Your education is a three-year step-by-step process that will take you from student to competent entry-level practitioner.
-The DPT curriculum reflects the mission of Columbia University, the philosophical base of the profession, the beliefs and values of the faculty about professional education at the graduate level, and the needs of students who enter with a baccalaureate or advanced master degree.
+The DPT curriculum reflects the mission of Columbia University, the philosophical base of the profession, the beliefs and values of the faculty about professional education at the graduate level, and the needs of students who enter with a baccalaureate or advanced master's degree.

-The DPT Student Handbook (hereafter referred to as Handbook) was developed to acquaint students with information on the DPT Program: academic and clinical policies and procedures, rules and regulations.
-It represents the efforts of the faculty, interested in the welfare of its students, trying to make the program most conducive to learning and to assist students in successfully completing all requirements for graduation.
-This Handbook supplements Essential Policies for the Columbia Community.
-The Essential Policies document contains valuable information to help students understand the policies and regulations of the University.
-Polices pertinent to students are listed under Official University Regulations and Policies, under Part VI H. of the Handbook, page 85.

-The Handbook is not intended to supersede the Essential Policies, but to provide information relative to the particular standards and processes of the Program in Physical Therapy.
-Hence it is important that students become familiar with its contents, and review as necessary, as you will be held responsible for compliance with these policies during your enrollment in Columbia University's DPT program.
-To this end, students must sign and return the following to the Program Director:
+The DPT Student Handbook (hereafter referred to as Handbook) was developed to acquaint students with information on the DPT Program, academic and clinical policies and procedures, as well as rules and regulations.
+This Handbook supplements the Essential Policies for the Columbia Community (hereafter referred to as the Essential Policies) website which contains valuable information to help students understand the policies and regulations of the University.
+The Handbook is not intended to supersede the Essential Policies, but to provide information relative to the particular standards and processes of the Programs in Physical Therapy.
+Hence, it is important that students become familiar with its contents and review as necessary, as you will be held responsible for compliance with these policies during your enrollment in Columbia University's DPT program.
+To this end, students must sign and return the following forms, located at the end of this handbook (see Forms), to the Program Director:

-- 1. Receipt of Student Handbook, page 7 - 2.
-Code of Conduct, page 82
+- 1. Receipt of Student Handbook

+- 2. Essential Functions

+- 3. Code of Conduct

-The faculty reserves the right to revise the enclosed information and regulations at any time as necessitated by changes in program and/or institutional policies and procedures and/or in compliance with accreditation standards set forth by the Commission on Accreditation in Physical Therapy Education, American Physical Therapy Association.
+The faculty reserves the right to revise the enclosed information and regulations at any time as necessitated by changes in program and/or institutional policies and procedures and/or in compliance with accreditation standards set forth by the Commission on Accreditation in Physical Therapy Education, (CAPTE), American Physical Therapy Association.
 Whenever changes occur, students will be duly notified.

-Debra Clayton-Krasinski, PT, PhD, MS Director, Program in Physical Therapy Vice Chair, Rehabilitation & Regenerative Medeicine Assistant Dean, Vagelos College of Physicians & Surgeons dck6@cumc.columbia.edu 212-305-6907
+Debra Clayton Krasinski, PT, PhD, MS Director, Programs in Physical Therapy Vice Chair, Rehabilitation & Regenerative Medicine Assistant Dean, Vagelos College of Physicians & Surgeons dck6@cumc.columbia.edu 212-305-6907